 Teething pains aside, there’s nothing more charming when your little one opens his or her mouth and gives you a gap-toothed smile.
 There’s just something about those little baby teeth as they come in one at a time, providing your bouncing babe with charm and personality like nothing else.

-Despite this, many mothers who breastfeed their children are wary of when their kid’s teeth start growing in.
-There are plenty of fears – many unfounded – about how breastfeeding while a baby’s teeth are growing will affect a child’s development.
+Despite this, many mothers who breastfeed their children are wary of when their kid’s teeth start growing.
+There are plenty of fears – many unfounded – about how breastfeeding, while a baby’s teeth are growing, will affect a child’s development.
 Here’s what you need to know about this hot-button issue.

 No, It Doesn’t Hurt – Probably

 “Well, this is going to hurt now, isn’t it?”
 Almost every new mother has the same thought once their baby’s first few teeth come in.
 The truth is that no, a nursing baby whose teeth are coming in doesn’t hurt – as long as they’re latched on properly.
 Of course, the truth is that a child that’s not latched on is going to do a number on your nipple whether he or she has teeth or not.